-Wake Radiology uses a thorough process for diagnosing breast cancer.
+Wake Rad UNC REX uses a thorough process for diagnosing breast cancer.
 We’ve outlined the standard sequence of breast imaging to help women understand the process we follow from screening to investigating a possible breast cancer diagnosis.

 One size doesn’t fit all

 We recognize that no one woman is like another.
 All of our patients have unique health conditions, personal histories and specific concerns.
 This information highlights a routine process.
 A request for additional imaging simply helps us determine an accurate diagnosis.

 Early detection is key

 We recommend all women over 40 have annual screening mammograms.
 This is the best way to detect breast cancer early when it’s most treatable.
 We also encourage our patients to talk with their primary care physician if they have specific concerns about their breast health.